Dannflower/android-gaming-on-linux/README.md

 The following guide will walk you through using Genymotion to configure an Android emulator for playing games (and using general apps) within a Linux desktop environment.
 This guide will probably be of particular interest to folks with Nvidia GPUs as Genymotion supports Nvidia GPU acceleration under Wayland.

-I wrote this with the following system configuration:
+I wrote this with the following system configurations:
-- Ubuntu 24.04
+- Ubuntu 24.04 / GNOME 46
-- Gnome 46
+- Fedora 40 / GNOME 46
-- Nvidia GTX 1080 GPU (Drivers ver.
-555)

 ## Disclaimer